Xvpher/TimeSeries/README.md

 # TimeSeries
-Application of GASF and GADF on time series data
+Application of GASF and GADF on time series data along with further research